najnesnaj/pinetime-zephyr/manual/_build/html/_sources/drivers/spinor.rst.txt

 ********

 This sample application should unlock the serial nor flash memory.
-This can be very usefull to store e.g. background for the watch.
+This can be very useful to store e.g. background for the watch.

 compilation problematic ....